 5. Hill's Prescription Diet i/d Low Fat Dry Dog Food

-- Clinically tested formula
+- Clinically tested for digestive care

-- Supports gut microbiome
+- Supports gut microbiome balance

-- Recommended by vets
+- Recommended by veterinarians

 Buying Guide: How to Choose the Best Hypoallergenic Dog Treats and Prescription Diet Options